 If you want a second opinion or don’t have a variety of mobile devices at your disposal, you can also use Google’s Mobile-Friendly Test to check your site.

-Having a mobile-friendly site is important because just last year, mobile devices have overtaken desktop as the device that people most use for web browsing.
+Having a mobile-friendly site is important because mobile devices overtook desktop several years ago as the device that people most use for web browsing.
 Check your own website analytics for mobile users.
 What percentage of your visitors come from mobile devices?
 If it’s a significant percentage, it’s worth redesigning with mobile users in mind.

 Plus, with Google’s “mobile-first” indexing, the way your mobile website is made can greatly affect how your site appears on search results.